aws/aws-app-mesh-examples/walkthroughs/howto-ipv6/README.md

         }
     }
     ```
- ***Note**: If IP preference is set on both Mesh and Virtual Node configurations for the same resource, IP preference setting in Virtual Nodes will override corresponding Mesh configurations for envoy of this specific virtual node.
+ **Note: If IP preference is set on both Mesh and Virtual Node configurations for the same resource, IP preference setting in Virtual Nodes will override corresponding Mesh configurations for envoy of this specific virtual node.**

 ### Changes in Related Behaviors

-- **Service Discovery**: If users specify **Service discovery method** as **DNS** or **AWS Cloud Map** in Virtual Node Configurations, different IP preference settings would change returned service address from AWS Cloud Map or DNS resolution.
+- **Service Discovery**: If a user configures **Service Discovery** on thier virtual node (**DNS** or **AWS Cloud Map**), then the different IP preference settings will affect what IP addresses are returned from AWS Cloud Map or DNS resolution for the different services in this setup.
 - **Envoy Listener Configuration Binding Address**:  Envoy will only accept and handle traffic for the addresses it is told to bind to.
-If IP preference is set in either Mesh or Virtual node configurations, generated envoy configurations would let it bind to all IPv4 and IPv6 addresses for ingress and egress traffic.
-Otherwise it would only bind to all IPv4 addresses.
+If an IP preference is set either on the mesh or virtual node itself, then the resulting listener generated within a virtual node's Envoy configuration will bind to all IPv4 and IPv6 addresses for ingress and egress traffic.
+Otherwise, without any IP prefernce set the Envoy will only bind to all IPv4 addresses.
-- **Envoy Cluster Configuration Local Application Address**: Envoy is configured to send traffic to the local application by defining an endpoint using the loopback address as the application’s IP address
+- **Envoy Cluster Configuration Local Application Address**: Envoys that are running as a sidercar to an application are configured to send traffic to the application by defining an endpoint that uses a loopback address as the application’s IP address.
+Only a single address can be defined for this purpose and it will be either the IPv4 loopback address (127.0.0.1) or IPv6 loopback address (::1).

 |	|Service Discovery: DNS |Service Discovery: AWS Cloud Map |Envoy Cluster Configuration: Local Application Address	| Envoy Listener Configuration Binding Address (Ingress/Egress) |
 |---	|---	|---	|---	|---  |